6 of the Caribbean’s Best Dive Destinations

 Just off the north-western coast of Aruba is where you’ll find one of the Caribbean’s largest shipwrecks: the SS Antilla.
 This 121-metre-long giant was once a cargo ship, but now it’s one of Aruba’s most popular dive sites.
 Advanced divers can even explore the ship’s interior and meet some of the Caribbean marine life that’s made the shipwreck their home.
 An entire ecosystem has formed in and around the ship: corals and sponges that colonize the wreck attract lobsters that feed on them, while various species of tropical fish and moray eels take refuge in its hull.
 If you’re lucky, you might even catch a glimpse of a hawksbill sea turtle!

-Diving into the Dominican
+Diving Into the Dominican

 Shipwrecks aren’t just for advanced divers!
 The 350-year-old wreck of the Quedagh Merchant was discovered off the coast of Catalina Island, by La Romana, in 2007.
 This 17th-century ship is only 3 metres underwater, so it’s a perfect place to earn your undersea legs.
 Plus, there’s daily trips from La Romana and Punta Cana, so it’s easy to start or end the day exploring the lush underwater surroundings.
 In fact, La Romana is home to the Dominican Republic’s calmest waters, so you can enjoy crystal-clear views of coral reefs, sea turtles and tropical fish.